ParallelMaths/parallel/pages/10-01-all-dark-things.md

 `2/101 = 1/101 + 1/202 + 1/303 + 1/x`

+Now subtracting `1/101` from each side:

 `1/101 = 1/202 + 1/303 + 1/x`

+Using the lowest common denominator:

 `6/606 = 3/606 + 2/606 + 1/x`